Touring tyres on a sports bike, surely you can’t be serious?

 So now I have a pair freshly mounted and balanced on the GSXR.
-Aimed to turn me away from my stubborn thoughts of running sports tyres, on a sport bike.
+Aimed to turn me away from my stubborn thoughts that sports bikes should run sports tyres.

-It is very common for people to stick with what they know.
-Safety and confidence is paramount so sticking to what you like helps.
-However, there is always a world of other options that could be a better.
+It is a common practice for people to stick with what they know.
+Safety and confidence are paramount so sticking to what you like helps.
+However, there is always a world of other options that could be a better fit.

-The Roadtec 01 is an evolution of the Roadtec Z8, which was widely regarded as one of the best touring tyres available.
-Voted by MCN as the best sports-touring tyre for many years in a row, surely the latest version should be even better?
+The Metzeler Roadtec 01 is an evolution of the Roadtec Z8.
+Widely regarded as one of the best touring tyres available.
+Voted by MCN as the best sports-touring tyre, many years in a row.
+Surely the latest version should be even better?

-Let’s start with the looks, the Roadtec 01’s feature a very distinctive tread pattern on both the front and the rear tyre.
-Dubbed the “High transversal degree tread design” Metzeler say this increases mechanical grip when riding on all surfaces.
-Available in front sizes from 110/70/17 to a 120/70/19 and on the rear from 130/90/17 all the way up to 190/55/17 and a 120/90/18.
+Let’s start with the looks.
+The Roadtec 01’s feature a very distinctive tread pattern on both the front and the rear tyre.
+Dubbed the “High transversal degree tread design” Metzeler says this increases mechanical grip when riding on all surfaces.
+Available in front sizes from 110/70/17 to a 120/70/19.
+On the rear from 130/90/17 all the way up to 190/55/17.

 The tread pattern looks very aggressive, there are lots of groves for dissipating standing water.
-The front is made from a full silica rubber compound whilst on the rear the centre 20% is manufactured from 80% silica.
-Sidewall and the remainder of the tread face is manufactured from a full silica compound.
+The front is made from a full silica rubber compound.
+On the rear, the centre 20% is manufactured from 80% silica.
+Sidewall and the remainder of the tread face are manufactured from a full silica compound.
 This multi-compound combination gives better grip and life over the outgoing model.

-I’m not the biggest long-distance rider, I don’t tour, unless petrol stations count, but I do like to think that I do above average miles per year.
-I like to get out on the bike as much as I can and I’m not fussed by wet weather.
-Mainly it’s a good mix of both spirited and relaxing riding, on a mix of motorways, twisty country roads and town riding.
+I’m not the biggest long-distance rider, I don’t tour, unless petrol stations count.
+I do like to think that I do above average miles per year.
+I get out on the bike as much as I can and wet weather doesn’t phase me.
+Completing the IAM course (see more here) on these, and also had some wicked fast-paced road rides.

 I have been commuting on the bike to work a lot more.
-Previously there would sometimes be an unsettling wiggle when travelling on rural roads that are caked in muck and other debris on previous hypersport tyres, there would sometimes be an unsettling wiggle.
-Not with the Roadtecs, wet weather, they are perfect, and even when temperatures dip they are packed with grip.
-They warm up well and got noticeably warm to the touch very quickly.
+Previously there would sometimes be an unsettling wiggle when travelling on rural roads that caked in muck and other debris.
+The Roadtecs are perfect in any condition.
+Wet weather and low ambient temperatures sound like hell for tyres.
+The Roadtecs warm up well and got noticeably warm to the touch very quickly.